Sheila Jackson Lee, long-serving Democratic congresswoman and advocate for Black Americans, dies at 74 - KVIA

 Born on January 12, 1950, in Queens, New York, Jackson Lee was among the first women to graduate from Yale University and served as a Houston municipal judge and a city councilwoman before she was first elected to represent Texas’ 18th Congressional District in 1994, unseating a Democratic incumbent in the primary for the Houston-area seat.

-During her congressional tenure, she was an outspoken advocate for progressive interests and Black Americans.
+During her congressional tenure, Jackson Lee was an outspoken advocate for progressive interests and Black Americans.
 She was one of the sponsors of legislation to establish Juneteenth as a national holiday, frequently spoke out against police brutality and advocated federal legislation to prosecute police misconduct.

 She was widely admired among progressives for her opposition to the Iraq War and was a fierce critic of former President Donald Trump.
 She opposed the tallying of electoral votes certifying Trump as the winner of the 2016 election, citing an unfounded claim about “massive voter suppression,” and occasionally used her position on the House Judiciary Committee to excoriate members of Trump’s circle.